tldr-pages/tldr/pages/common/nano.md

 `nano -S {{filename}}`

-- Indent new lines to the previous lines' indentation
+- Indent new lines to the previous lines' indentation.

 `nano -i {{filename}}`